 Snowflake hosted an excellent virtual event this week focused on Snowflake’s Data Cloud solutions for Financial Services.
-What we really enjoyed about this Industry Vertical Snowflake “Summit” was the combination of business and technology content.
+What we enjoyed about this Industry Vertical Snowflake “Summit” was the combination of business and technology content.
 When we launched our ITS solutions business long ago, our mission was Business/Technology Focused Solutions.
 We believed heavily in bringing the best of a combination of business and technology solutions where business teams and technology teams worked together.
-We wanted to avoid the pitfalls that I had seen with solution just business focused without and technology considerations or collaboration.
+We wanted to avoid the pitfalls that I had seen with solutions just business-focused without technology considerations or collaboration.
 We also wanted to avoid what still happens too often, technology solutions with no or limited business value.
 [The entire reason that led to the product/market fit concepts]

 If you were too busy and missed it then we have a list of the Financial Services Data Summit session recordings below.
 Check them out and let us know your thoughts in the comments below.
 We hope this is useful and enjoy!

 Financial Services Data Summit Highlights and Take Aways